CasperStormHansen/Logic-editor/README.md

 The "reset" button can be clicked at any time to reset the app to its initial state.
 This is of course handled by the `reset` function.
 It does approximately the same as what happens when the app is loaded (the last few lines of the code).
 However, at initialization buttons are also created using the `createButton` function and an example proof is shown.
 In addition, at this point the dictionary `symbols` is defined.

 When buttons are created, they are assigned an appropriate function to call on click.
 Some of them are also assigned a function that is called when the mouse enters its area, and another when it leaves.
 The former highlights what will be deleted if the button is pressed and the latter undoes that highlighting.
 This is accomplished by the six functions named variations of "showDeleteCandidates" and the auxiliary functions `addRed` and `removeRed`.
 And for this purpose, the classes `finalLine` and `ruleLine` are added to some table rows by the `renderProof` and `renderRule` functions.

 The highlighting effect is only activated if the mouse stays over the button in question for more than 100 milliseconds - to avoid annoying "blinking" when the user unintentionally passes over the button.
 It is not activated at all when the example proof is shown, since the user should not be discouraged to delete that.
 This is avoided because `addRed` checks the value of the variable `justLoaded`, which is initially true, and changed to false on the first call to `reset`.

 The `openSettings` function does what the name suggests.
 In the settings menu, the user can change symbols used for the connectives and the list of available propositional letters.
 This behavior is governed by the event listeners placed immediately after the definition of the `openSettings` function in the code.
+In addition, in this menu the EFQ inference rule can be enabled.
+(If this rule is used in a proof, the functionality explained in the next section is disabled.)

 ## 5 Backend